buithaibinh/AWS-Source-Base-Package/README.md

-# SKG Base Package (SBP) - Source code base with AWS architecture
+# SKG Base Package (SBP) - Source code base with AWS infrastructure

 ## Introduction
 - Who is target for using SBP?